rflamary/nonconvex-optimization/README.md

 For a simple example look at the implementations of the Lasso loss ([line 124](utils/get_reg_prox.m#L124)) soft thresholding ([Line 128](utils/get_reg_prox.m#L128)) and loss implementations.

+note that in order to limit the number of files, the loss and proximal operators functions are all implemented as subfunctions of file [utils/get_reg_prox.m](utils/get_reg_prox.m).

 ## Data fitting term

 # Contact